axibase/atsd/integration/nmon/ssh-tunneling.md

 On Unix systems, the permissions to the key file must not allow any access to world and group.
 You can achieve this with the command `chmod 0600`.
 If the permissions are less strict, the file is ignored and the SSH tunnel fails to start.

-Set the permissions and ownership for the user account on remote servers.
-Root privileges are not necessary.
+Set the permissions and ownership for the user account on remote servers. `root` privileges are not necessary.

 Ensure you have the ownership rights for the ssh key: